 I am not telling you to go full-on leopard print jeggings or neon pink dress, although there’s nothing wrong with that.
 Venture slowly.
 Test the waters with a daring shade of lipstick or some eye-catching shoes.
 Gradually pushing yourself out of your comfort zone in terms of your physical appearance might in turn help push yourself psychologically out of those bounds which society seem to impose on us.
 And who said that dark lipstick and burgundy boots are meant for winter only?
 If it looks good in autumn, it looks just as good in spring unless your aim is to colour coordinate with the cherry blossoms.
-Personally, I don’t think anything competes with them, so might as well do your own thing.
+Personally, I don’t think anything can compete with them, so might as well do your own thing.
 But tread on the cautious side.
-Trying too hard to wear things which go against your nature might just make you feel extremely uncomfortable and shy away from eyes instead of taking in the glory.
-It is a gradual process!
+Trying too hard to wear things which go against your nature might just make you feel extremely uncomfortable and shy away from eyes instead of taking in the glory!

 Play with Lengths